 Within Gwent, £1.2m of HCF funding was issued to support accommodation focused solutions for Older Adults, including those with Dementia.
-In addition to this, £3.2m of ICF Legacy funding was utilised in 2022-23 for the delay and 54 Crick Road Dementia Scheme.
+In addition to this, £3.2m of ICF Legacy funding was utilised in 2022-23 for the detailed of 84 Crick Road Dementia Scheme.